CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `max_volume`

 (Optional) Maximal volume that can be used to store items here.
+Volume in ml and L can be used - "50 ml" or "2 L"

 #### `examine_action`